Lightweight Distributed Gaussian Process Regression for Online Machine Learning: Abstract

 \section{Abstract}

-We study the problem where a group of agents aim to collaboratively learn a common latent function through streaming data.
-We propose a Resource-aware Gaussian process regression algorithm that is cognizant of agents' limited capabilities in communication, computation and memory.
-We quantify the improvement that limited inter-agent communication brings to the transient and steady-state performance in predictive variance and predictive mean.
-A set of simulations is conducted to evaluate the developed algorithm.
+In this paper, we study the problem where a group of agents aim to collaboratively learn a common static latent function through streaming data.
+We propose a lightweight distributed Gaussian process regression (GPR) algorithm that is cognizant of agents' limited capabilities in communication, computation and memory.
+Each agent independently runs agent-based GPR using local streaming data to predict test points of interest; then the agents collaboratively execute distributed GPR to obtain global predictions over a common sparse set of test points; finally, each agent fuses results from distributed GPR with agent-based GPR to refine its predictions.
+By quantifying the transient and steady-state performances in predictive variance and error, we show that limited inter-agent communication improves learning performances in the sense of Pareto.
+Monte Carlo simulation is conducted to evaluate the developed algorithm.